supernintendo/moongate/README.md

 ### Status ###

-Moongate is currently in early development.
-Things are in constant flux and features may be missing or incomplete.
+Moongate is **not production ready**.
+At this time, future versions are not guaranteed to be backwards compatible.

 ### Dependencies ###